jacobobryant/biff/example/README.md

 Runs `./task logs` and `./task prod-repl`.
 In addition, whenever you save a file, it will be copied to the server (via rsync) and eval'd, after which HTML and CSS will be regenerated.
+Before you use this command, you must set `:example/enable-hawk true` in `config.edn` and run `./task deploy` at least once.